veronicadeleonh/veronicadeleonh.github.io/content/about/index.md

 #### Tiny Data Adventures

-<p>Outside of work, I’ve been exploring how design, data, and automation can come together in small, playful projects.
+<p>Lately I’ve been exploring how design and data can come together in small, playful projects.
 Here are a few I’ve built in the past year:</p>

 <div class="card-background card-big-margin">
     <div class="flex-column gap-8">